mohamedh2000/GoogleSpreadsheet/README.md

 2- Move the jar file into a folder/directory of your choice.

-3- Move the InputTest1.txt or create your own test file In the Text file make sure it is: ColumnxRow = (Either boolean, number, String, or function)
+3- Move test text files from Resources folder into the same directory, or create your own txt file.
-                                    Ex: A2 = true
-                                        A1 = (SUM A1 A4
-                                        ...

 4-cd into the directory

 5- type into terminal: java -jar (jar file name).jar -in (textfilename).txt -provider(or other modes refer to BeyondGood class)

 6 - Enjoy!

+Functions Supported: LessThan, Left, Product, Sum